bdaviddvlp/bash-monitor/README.md

 ## Bash Monitor

 A simple URL watcher utility based on HTTP requests and powered by bash.
+Sends alert messages to Telegram channels.

 ### Prerequisites
 If you don't have one, create a Telegram Bot using [@BotFather](https://telegram.me/BotFather).
 Create a chat (group) and invite [@RawDataBot](https://telegram.me/rawdatabot) to get the channel id.

+Must have `curl` installed.

-### Installing
+### Installation

 ```
 git clone https://github.com/bdaviddvlp/bash-monitor.git